danktankk/Docs/SDRPP-server_more.md

     }
 }
 4. Disable Unused Plugins
-Disable all other plugins by renaming them with a .disabled extension in the /usr/lib/sdrpp/plugins/ directory.
+Disable all plugins except rtl_sdr_source.so and rtl_tcp_source.so by renaming them with a .disabled extension.

 bash
 Copy code